People can be vulnerable for lots of different reasons. They may:

 So how would you know whether you are being abused or not?
 How can you spot if someone else is being abused?
 There are various forms of abuse, which for some people could seem like normal daily life.
 Here are some examples of different types of abuse:

-Physical abuse – including hitting, slapping, pushing, misuse of medication, restraint or inappropriate physical sanctions;
+Physical abuse including: assault, hitting, slapping, pushing, misuse of medication, restraint, inappropriate physical sanctions

-Sexual abuse – including rape and sexual assault or sexual acts to which the adult has not consented or was pressured into consenting;
+Sexual abuse including: rape, indecent exposure, sexual harassment, inappropriate looking or touching, sexual teasing or innuendo, sexual photography, subjection to pornography or witnessing sexual acts, indecent exposure, sexual assault, sexual acts to which the adult has not consented or was pressured into consenting

-Psychological abuse – including emotional abuse, threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, isolation or unreasonable and unjustified withdrawal of services or supportive networks;
+Psychological abuse including: emotional abuse, threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, cyber bullying, isolation, unreasonable and unjustified withdrawal of services or supportive networks

-Financial or material abuse – including theft, fraud, exploitation, coercion in relation to an adult’s financial affairs or arrangements, including in connection with wills, property , inheritance or financial transactions, or the misuse ormisappropriation of property, possessions or benefits;
+Financial or material abuse including: theft, fraud, internet scamming, coercion in relation to an adult’s financial affairs or arrangements, including in connection with wills, property, inheritance or financial transactions, the misuse or misappropriation of property, possessions or benefits

-Discriminatory abuse – including discrimination on grounds of race, gender and gender identity, disability, sexual orientation, religion, and other forms of harassment, slurs or similar treatment;and
+Discriminatory abuse including forms of: harassment, slurs or similar treatment because of race, gender and gender identity, age, disability, sexual orientation, religion

-Institutional abuse – including neglect and poor care practice within an institution or specific care setting like a hospital or care home, for example.
-This may range from isolated incidents tocontinuing ill-treatment.
+Organisational abuse including: neglect and poor care practice within an institution or specific care setting such as a hospital or care home, for example, or in relation to care provided in one’s own home.

 What to do if you have concerns